elicatza/tick-tock/README.md

 ```

 ## TODO
+If tick-tock is killed the file will stay locked.

 Command line arguments for time and notify-send flags.
 There should also be a flag to reset timer.